Hello Spring – 50 Shades of Pink from Croatia

 It has become a trend in Croatia to put on sunglasses at the first hint of sunlight.
 Eye protection is of secondary importance.
 It’s important to look cool.

 In early spring, we at the Wine&more put on glasses which are especially cool – the rose-tinted glasses – because we distinguish more than 50 shades of pink.
 And while some of them just look cool, other shades truly are very cool.

 Pink wines are a growing trend in Croatia.
 There’s a tradition of making serious rosé wines, but that’s not a guarantee of a successful wine.
 However, there has been a growing number of high-quality rosé wines.

 There are refreshing rosés in Dalmatia too.
-However, natural predispositions are in favor of darker colored wines.
+However, natural predispositions are in favour of darker coloured wines.
 Plavac Mali is the king of Dalmatia, which means it’s high in tannins and alcohols.
-Nevertheless, rosé made from Plavac Mali can be magical.
-Miloš Winery Stagnum Rosé, Stina Winery rosé, Rosé Volarević and Rizman from Komarna are perfect examples.
+Nevertheless, a rosé made from Plavac Mali can be magical.
+The Miloš winery’s Stagnum Rosé, Stina winery’s rosé, Rosé Volarević and Rizman from Komarna are perfect examples.

 There are other “robust” varieties from which the most skilled winemakers produce Mediterranean rosé which is full of character.
 The most prominent variety is Babić (Rak Winery, Gracin).

 We could say that those who produce rosé from Tribidrag (Crljenak, Zinfandel) have a much easier job because its charming fruitiness is more acceptable to the general public.
 Tribidrag pampers your taste buds with its smooth body and charming fruitiness.
 Plavac and Babić achieve deep aromatic qualities and fullness in the context of rosé stereotypes.

 Zlatan Otok Rose made from Plavac Mali – Photo: Maja Blumenšajn